What is a Business Model?

 Costs

-This box will be extremely useful when you prepare your startup to get funded because it will give you a clear picture of what funds you need and how these funds will be used.
+This segment is particularly useful when propelling your startup towards funding as it provides a clear picture of the financing you need and how it will be distributed.

 Conclusion